-What's In It For You? $1,200 Checks, 13 Weeks Of Unemployment Payments, And More
+What's In It For You? $1,200 Checks, 13 Weeks Of Unemployment Payments And More

 By one projection, weekly jobless claims could surpass 2 million in this week's report.
 By another, it could be past 3 million.
 That's staggering when you consider that at the height of the Great Recession, initial claims topped out at just shy of 700,000.